Who knows what a mortgage broker is? – If you’re unsure, find out all about mortgage brokers right here.

 Hands up if you think getting a mortgage is fun?
 No?
 Didn’t think so… That’s because it’s really not easy to find all the best deals, without the endless search.
 There’s no shop to walk into where you can get all the best mortgages laid out, it’s real work.
 But the fun part?
 Buying your new home!
 That’s the good bit, and the bit everyone looks forward to.
 So, who can help take the boring out of mortgage hunting?
 Mortgage brokers of course…

-There’s some great benefits to using a mortgage broker, as effectively they’re the go-between person between you and lenders.
+There are some great benefits to using a mortgage broker, as effectively they’re the go-between person between you and lenders.
 They make the whole process a little smoother.
 You can see our top 3 benefits, below:

-Like we’ve mentioned above, finding a mortgage is time consuming.
+Like we’ve mentioned above, finding a mortgage is time-consuming.
 Sifting through all of those deals can make your head spin, and most people haven’t really got the time to endlessly search for the best deal for them.
 Which is why using a mortgage broker is more time efficient.
 They’ll gather the best deals they can find, and even manage your application – meaning you’ve got some extra time on your hands!
 Let’s not forget how valuable of a commodity time is…

 Everything in the process of buying a house is about the professionals.
 The pro builders built the house, and the pro solicitors assess the house to make sure you’re actually buying what you think you are.
 Your whole journey involves using professionals – so, finding your mortgage shouldn’t be any different.
 Professional quality service always trumps going it alone.
 You’ll have access to all the best deals and be quoted for a mortgage that’s right for you.
-Brokers know the market, and know what mortgages are right for each individual.
+Brokers know the market and know what mortgages are right for each individual.
 All brokers are governed by regulations, meaning your mortgage cannot be mis-sold to you.
 Using a broker means you’re going to get a deal that’s right for you and you’ll be well informed.

 Using a mortgage broker means that you’ll be getting the very best deals for you.
-Finding the right mortgage is the ultimate way to save money, because overpaying on a bad deal is just awful.
+Finding the right mortgage is the ultimate way to save money because overpaying on a bad deal is just awful.
 They’ll go through every mortgage to find one that’s affordable and has a good rate, for your circumstances.

 Yes, you could save even more money!
-Typically, on every mortgage you’re started off on either a fixed or tracker mortgage.
+Typically, on every mortgage, you’re started off on either a fixed or tracker mortgage.
 When this period ends (which varies in time dependent on the lender and when you completed on your mortgage), you’re put onto a Standard Variable Rate mortgage.
 Your broker, if you use one, will know when this is ending, and keep track of it – so, when it’s the end of the incentive period, they’ll be able to tell you if it’s better off remortgaging – to save you more cash.
 And, who doesn’t like saving money?

-There are two specific types of mortgage brokers who operate, and knowing the difference is important.
+There are two specific types of mortgage brokers who operate and knowing the difference is important.
 Because the services they offer differ and there’s a difference in what they charge – so, it’s yes, it’s very important to know.

 The two types of broker are:

 An independent mortgage broker is, you guessed it, independent.
 Which means, they’re not tied to any specific bank or lender.
 It means, they can present you with every single mortgage option open on the market.
-The advice they give is unbiased, and completely tailored to your circumstances and finances.
+The advice they give is unbiased and completely tailored to your circumstances and finances.

 As for tied mortgage brokers, they’re linked to banks and lenders.
 Which means they only display mortgages that are from those set group of banks and lenders.
 Using a tied broker means you’re not going to see every mortgage option that’s out there – only the ones they represent.